HELPING COMPANIES NAVIGATE THEIR JOURNEY

 COMPANY SELECTION PROCESS

-SEIG searches the Southeast technology hubs every day looking for companies that meet our investment criteria.
-Once identified, we make initial calls to discuss components of the business, and Fellows conduct light diligence.
-Candidate companies may be asked to complete an application, including a financial forecast and include any relevant supporting company documents.
+SEIG searches the Southeast technology hubs every day for companies that meet our investment criteria.
+Once identified, we make initial calls to CEOs to discuss components of the business.

 SEIG Fellows curate the companies to validate the information and categorize each company by stage, industry, and amount being raised.
-Once an application is completed, companies may continue to update their information as they make progress or reach other milestones in their growth.
+Fellows maintain companies in the SEIG database for follow-up.

-SEIG Fellows provide a monthly list of eligible candidate companies to the eight-member Screening Committee for final monthly selection.
-Once selected, SEIG Fellows and Members hold mandatory coaching sessions on company pitches, presentation decks, and any accompanying materials to maximize the success of their presentations to investors.
-All presenting applicants will continue to be followed on the SEIG watch list and if not selected, are eligible to be considered for selection in following months for presentations to Members.
+On a monthly basis, candidate companies are selected by to the SEIG Screening Committee to present.
+Once selected, SEIG Fellows and Members hold mandatory coaching sessions on company pitches to maximize the success of their presentations to investors.

 We depend on knowledgable and trusted Referrals who understand the SEIG investment criteria, and we welcome meeting new sources.